KLOK (AM): History

-KLOK flipped to Spanish-language on August 9, 1988.
-KLOK was purchased by brothers Danny Villanueva and James Villanueva, owners of Radio América, Inc, Bahia Radio, and KBRG 104.9, as Spanish-language music talk format "KLOK Radio Reloj."
-The first song played on Radio Reloj was Argentine singer, Ricardo Ceratto "El Sol Nace Para Todos."
-In 1989, EXCL Communications bought KLOK and KBRG from Radio América, Inc and flipped to a Regional Mexican format under the name "KLOK Con la Música de México" and later Tricolor.
+KLOK became a Spanish-language station on August 9, 1988.
+KLOK was purchased by brothers Danny Villanueva and James Villanueva, owners of Radio América, Inc., Bahia Radio, and KBRG 104.9, as the Spanish-language music talk format "KLOK Radio Reloj."
+The first song played on Radio Reloj was Argentine singer, Ricardo Ceratto's "El Sol Nace Para Todos."
+In 1989, EXCL Communications bought KLOK and KBRG from Radio América, Inc. and flipped to a Regional Mexican format under the name "KLOK Con la Música de México" and later Tricolor.
 In 2000, Entravision acquired both KLOK and KBRG from EXCL.
-The station flipped to Cumbia 1170 AM format.
-On January 1, 2006, Univision purchased both KLOK and KBRG from Entravision and switched it to a Spanish Talk format.
-The station maintained this format until 2009, when its sale by Univision Radio to Principle Broadcasting Network was followed by a change to a format billed as "New International Community Radio" and later "Desi 1170 AM" generally consisting of South Asian music.
+The station flipped to Cumbia 1170 AM format, now consisting of Cumbia music.
+On January 1, 2006, Univision Radio Network purchased both KLOK and KBRG from Entravision and switched it to a Spanish Talk format, no longer consisting of any more music.
+The station maintained this format until 2009 when its sale by Univision Radio to Principle Broadcasting Network was followed by a change to a format billed as "New International Community Radio" and later "Desi 1170 AM" generally consisting of South Asian music.

-On May 1, 2018, KLOK switched to the "Radio Zindagi" Indian talk and music format after KZDG (1550 AM) in San Francisco dropped it in favor of a simulcast with KGMZ-FM.

-On July 4, 2021, KLOK brought the "Mirchi" brand to the South Asian population in the Bay Area.
+On May 1, 2018, KLOK adopted the "Radio Zindagi" format, focusing on Indian talk and music after KZDG (1550 AM) discontinued the format.
+On July 4, 2021, KLOK began broadcasting under the "Mirchi" brand, catering to the South Asian audience in the Bay Area.

-On January 24, 2023, Punjabi American Media’s “Punjabi Radio USA” announced an agreement to acquire KLOK from Tron Dinh Do for $2.85 million.
+On January 24, 2023, Punjabi American Media's "Punjabi Radio USA" announced the acquisition of KLOK from Tron Dinh Do for US$2.85 million, with the sale completed on March 24, 2023.